-HAVE A GREAT WEDNESDAY!
+HAVE A GREAT FRIDAY!
+AND WEEKEND!

-Our Current Weather and Marine Weather Warnings
+Current Weather Warnings and Marine Weather/Wind Warnings

 Astronomy Picture of the Day